+Term used Definition

 AAOIFI Accounting and Auditing Organization for Islamic Financial Institutions

 Awqaf Plural of Waqf

 The Fund Awqaf Properties Investment Fund (APIF)

 Approval Amount approved by the Mudarib for financing a project or operation

 Bank/IsDB Islamic Development Bank

 Beneficiary A recipient of APIF or IsDB financing

-Equity Participant's contribution to capital
+Equity Participant's contribution to the capital of the fund

 Leasing Sale of usufruct of an asset for which the lessor retains the ownership, together with all rights and responsibilities

-Istisna'a A contract whereby a manufacturer agrees to produce and deliver a good, at a given price on a giver date according to the specification
+Istisna'a A contract whereby a manufacturer agrees to produce and deliver a good, at a given price on a given date according to the specification

 LIBOR London Inter-Bank Offered Rate

 Mark-up Profit margin earned on financing operations

-MC Management Committee
+МС Management Committee

 MCs Member Countries

 NMCs Non-Member Countries

 Mudarib Islamic Development Bank, as Manager of the Fund

 NAV Net Asset Value

-Nazer Trustee or Manager of a waqf (also known as Mutawaili)
+Nazir Trustee or Manager of a waqf

 Sukuk Asset-backed Shariah-compatible bond

 Waqf An asset being donated for general charitable purposes such as the relief of poverty, the relief of the needs of the aged, the relief of sickness or distress, the advancement of religion, the advancement of education and other purposes beneficial to the Islamic community.

 WWF World Waqf Foundation

 SDGs Sustainable Development Goals

 ISFD Islamic Solidarity Fund for Development

 IFSDD Islamic Financial Sector Development Department

-ISLAMIC DEVELOPMENT BANK BOARD OF EXECUTIVE DIRECTORS
+ISDB BOARD OF EXECUTIVE DIRECTORS

 H.E.
-Dr. Bandar M. H. Hajjar President, IsDB Group and Chairman
+Dr. Bandar Hajjar Chairman, IsDB Group

-Hon.
+H.E.
 Dr. Hamad Bin Suleiman Al Bazai